krzysk1/p40/README.md

 Installation

-1. Unzip file and move the folder "curtiss-p40" to C:\Users\~\Documents\Aerofly FS2\aircraft.
+1. Unzip file and move the folder "p40" to C:\Users\~\Documents\Aerofly FS2\aircraft.

 Tips:

-There are other liveries in 'liveries' folder:
+There are other  texturies in folders:

 - flying-tiger
-These liveries were made by : Thomas (Ghost) and Tomcatter 2012.
+This texture was made by : Thomas (Ghost) and Tomcatter 2012.
 Thanks to him

 - TAYLOR
 - WELCH
-These liveries were made by : Thomas (Ghost) 2012.
+These  texturies were made by : Thomas (Ghost) 2012.
 Thanks to him

 - P-40TORCHb   : P-40 Operation Torch, North Africa, 1943
 - P-40Umnak    : P-40 11th FS, 343rd FG Umnak AK, 1942